tamnguyenbbt/Okapi/README.md

 * With Okapi, drivers are managed in the back-ground and named ManagedDriver which implements IManagedDriver interface.
 Users do not need to refer to a driver for every action like in Selenium, making it easier for users to focus on the business rules of the test scenario, cutting over-heads in code.
 A ManagedDriver object is one-one mapped to a browser.

 * Managed drivers are created, stored and deleted in a pool.
-The only times users have to deal with a driver is when launching a page and when quiting a driver.
+The only times users have to deal with a driver is when launching a page and when quitting a driver.

 ````
   DriverPool.Instance.ActiveDriver.LaunchPage("http://www.google.com");